A function that returns the next state tree, given the current state tree and the action to handle.

 Creates a Redux store that holds the state tree.

-We recommend using configureStore
+We recommend using configureStore from the

-package, which replaces createStore
+@reduxjs/toolkit package, which replaces createStore:

 https://redux.js.org/introduction/why-rtk-is-redux-today

-The only way to change the data in the store is to call dispatch()
+The only way to change the data in the store is to call dispatch() on it.

 There should only be a single store in your app.
 To specify how different